IEEE Access Senior Editors

 He has contributed more than 500 SCI/SSCI articles to professional journals, and is among the world’s top 1% most highly cited researchers with about 60,000 citations, his h-index is 123.
 He is currently the Associate Editors of IEEE Transactions on Cybernetics, IEEE Transactions on Fuzzy Systems, Information Sciences, Fuzzy Optimization and Decision Making, etc. His current research interests include decision making, computing with words, big data analytics, fuzzy systems and applications, etc.

-University of Southampton,
+University of Massachusetts Lowell,

-About Dr. Yang IEEE Fellow
+About Prof. Yu IEEE Fellow

 Zeev Zalevsky